metacraft-labs/py2nim_deprecated/README.md

 You can find an incomplete list in [transformations.md](transformations.md), docs are still in early stage

+## Contributions

+You can always ask questions in the issues.
+If you want to contribute, or you want to discuss a possible addition or use case, please feel welcome to open a new issue

 ## License

 The MIT License (MIT)